 In the early stages, however, it can be difficult to predict the course of the disease.

 Progression of psoriasis and PsA

 Most people who develop PSA will already have had psoriasis for around 10 years, but this is not always the case.

-Early diagnosis and treatment can help a person manage their symptoms and reduce the risk of flares and future complications.
+Early diagnosis and treatment can help a person manage symptoms of psoriasis and PsA and reduce the risk of flares and future complications.

-PsA does not usually affect life expectancy, but it can increase the risk of other conditions that do, such as cardiovascular disease.
+PsA does not usually affect life expectancy, but a person with PsA may have a higher risk of other conditions, such as cardiovascular disease.

-Comorbidities are conditions that can occur alongside another primary condition.
+Comorbidities are conditions that can occur alongside another condition.

-Comorbidities for PsA include conditions relating to metabolic syndrome:
+Comorbidities for PsA include aspects of metabolic syndrome:

 - reaching or maintaining a healthy body weight

 - quitting smoking or avoiding secondhand smoke where possible